 (b) Exponent: The 2nd term in (113) has a form we've seen before.
 The key is that we have a propagator $\tilde{\Delta}(x, x' \mid V_0)$ which has external sources J(x), J(x') at its ends.
-Thus we have a structure in which, according to (109) and (110), V(x) acts repeated to give us a geometric series shown in the diagram (117), which shows graphically the repeated scattering of the free field off the background field, with interaction potential $V_0(x)$.
+Thus we have a structure in which, according to (109) and (110), $V_0(x)$ acts repeated to give us a geometric series shown in the diagram (117), which shows graphically the repeated scattering of the free field off the background field, with interaction potential $V_0(x)$.
+You can think of this as similar to a non-relativistic problem, in which we incorporate scattering off some randomly fluctuating "dynamic disorder field".